 You may have heard of the term ‘Microvisor’, which is a new approach that is loosely based on the hypervisor, but is designed for micro-level virtual machines.
 In our case Photon Machine is based on ESXi, but integrates Photon OS and the Photon Controller.

 In this article I have explained the new terminology associated with Cloud Native Applications and primarily the components of Photon Platform.
 If you haven’t deployed Photon OS yet then I urge you to start there.
 It’s a small download and doesn’t take much to get started.
 You can also follow Cormac Hogan’s journey into Cloud Native Applications on his blog, and in particular his getting started guide.
 He has no less than 25 blog posts on the subject, and probably more by the time you read this!

-While I introduced vSphere Integrated Containers, at the time of writing this blog post it is still early in its release, currently version 0.4.0 (See latest release).
-You can track the current list of issues on Git.
-Instructions for installing VIC can be found here, and installing the VIC Web Client plugin here.
+While I introduced vSphere Integrated Containers, at the time of writing this blog post it is still early in its release, currently version 0.4.0 (see latest release).
+You can track the current list of issues on GitHub.